JasonGellis/lithic-editor/docs/index.md

 1. **Automated Ripple Line Removal**: The software uses advanced graph-based algorithms to identify and remove hatching/ripple lines while preserving the essential structural elements of the drawing.

-2. **Technical Annotation System**: Provides intuitive tools for adding directional arrows to indicate striking direction and flake scar patterns - essential for archaeological analysis.
+2. **Technical Annotation System**: Provides intuitive tools for replacing scar ripples with directional arrows to indicate striking direction and flake scar patterns.

 ## Quick Start